pastweb/tools/README.md

 listener.removeListener();
 ```
 ---
-### `createLangStore`
+### `createLangAsyncStore`

 Creates a language asynchronous store with `i18next` integration for managing translations.
-The createLangStore function provides a flexible way to manage multiple languages in your application using `i18next`.
+The `createLangAsyncStore` function provides a flexible way to manage multiple languages in your application using `i18next` with async initialisation, in case ,as example you need to initialise the store getting or setting data to an async resource [indexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 It supports:

 * Initialization with an initial language.
 * Dynamic support for multiple languages.